gbeckers/soundstimbuilder/docs/index.rst

 Installation
 ------------
-It is best to install in a separate conda environment (see below):
+It is best to install in a separate conda environment:

 To install the latest development version, use pip with the latest GitHub
 master: ::